r0meroh/cse_405_2020/README.md

 Here is the end result the code displays on the web brower's console.
 I used console Warnings to facilitate the readability of the console between code snippets

+The program also uses JavaScript's object oriented ability to implement objects and parse them into JSON styled output that can be written to an external file or sent to a server of choice

 ![console](https://github.com/r0meroh/cse_405_2020/blob/master/images/console_result.PNG)